This post is also available in: Spanish

 - Fill out the baptism registration form below.

-- You may also come by the parish office to fill out the registration form or you may download it here, fill it out, and email it to email@example.com
+- You may also come by the parish office to fill out the registration form or you may fill it out down below.

 - Bring a copy of the child’s birth certificate to the parish office